-The results of climate research are influential in the shaping of societal and political awareness of the challenges presented by climate change.
+The results of climate research provide facts for the social and political discussions on the challenges of climate change.
 In this light and embedded within international climate policy, the strategic goals of the German Federal Research Ministry are as follows:

 - trigger dynamic innovation for sustainable growth;